MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-player-data.md

 ## CloudScript Code Example

-CloudScript is an advanced topic that is covered in the tutorial [Using CloudScript](../../automation/cloudscript/cloudscript-quickstart.md).
+CloudScript is an advanced topic that is covered in the [CloudScript Quickstart](../../automation/cloudscript/cloudscript-quickstart.md).
 Player data does not require CloudScript.
 It is, however, accessible from CloudScript if you require it.

 Sometimes, you may want to modify Read-Only or Internal player data from CloudScript.
 You must be very careful to ensure the security of your server-API calls in CloudScript.
 The following code demonstrates modifying a piece of Read-Only player data from CloudScript safely.